Online Therapy: Does It Actually Work?

 - People suffering from PTSD who received online therapy showed greater reduction of symptoms than people who had traditional, face-to-face counseling.
 Six months after treatment started, the online therapy group continued to have better results compared to the in-person therapy group.
 American Journal of Psychiatry, 2007

-- There are fewer hospitalizations among veterans who met with their therapists for online therapy than through face-to-face therapy.
+- There are fewer hospitalizations among veterans who met with their online therapists for therapy than through face-to-face therapy.
 Psychiatric Services, 2012

 Dr. Lisa Marie Bobby